 It will mean not shying away from the thorny issue of good governance and instead aligning assistance behind a criteria of financial transparency and functioning accountability systems.
 This can be tough to negotiate, but omitting such conditions stores up trouble for the future and ultimately weakens local systems.

 Crucially, it will also entail better transition planning in the financing of humanitarian work.
 The financing of humanitarian work should not be the same in middle-income countries as it is in fragile states.
 If it is, that would suggest that the aid is isolating itself from the evolving opportunities of domestic funding, with neither local ownership nor local accountability being built.
 Negotiating cost-sharing can be awkward and slow, but it is an essential component of sustainability strategies.
 This domestic financing will stem from effective taxation and redistribution, but also cultures and mechanisms of private and corporate giving and supporting the income-generation schemes of local community networks, civil society organizations and National Red Cross and Red Crescent Societies.

 Much of the above may not come naturally to humanitarian organizations whose raison d’être is to raise money in high income countries to deliver time-limited services abroad — but for long crises, especially in middle income countries, it will be this ability to gradually enable and reinforce local systems that will determine whether aid is indeed effective.

 Join the Devex community and access more in-depth analysis, breaking news and business advice — and a host of other services — on international development, humanitarian aid and global health.

-Alexander Matheou has worked for the past 15 years in humanitarian aid, development and institutional development in the Middle East, South Asia, the former Soviet Union and Africa.
-He is currently regional representative for the International Federation of Red Cross and Red Crescent Societies in Southern Africa based in Gaborone, Botswana.
+Alexander Matheou joined the British Red Cross as director of international programs and partnerships in January 2015.
+He has worked for the past 17 years in humanitarian aid, development and institutional development in the Middle East, South Asia, the former Soviet Union and Africa.
+His major areas of thematic experience include disaster management, risk reduction, good donorship practices and aid effectiveness.